 Now that you’ve installed the app, launch your VPN.
 You’ll be prompted to enter those login credentials you made earlier.
 Once you’ve done that, the VPN will automatically connect to the nearest fastest server.
 If you’re not trying to bypass geo-blocks, that should be fine.

 To double-check your connection to the server, open your browser and bring up ipleak.net.
 The website will automatically run an IP address lookup.
 If you see your chosen location in the “Your IP Addresses” list, then you’re golden.
-If you see your actual IP address (which you can easily find by visiting ipleak.net while disconnected from your VPN), then the connection to the VPN server failed.
+If you see your normal French IP address (which you can easily find by visiting ipleak.net while disconnected from your VPN), then the connection to the VPN server failed.
 Return to the app and select a new server.
 If the problem persists, contact your VPN’s support line.

 Avoid free VPNs